 Of all the responsibilities that come with a newborn, breastfeeding is arguably one of the most challenging. when you look at other moms doing it, it seems so easy, so natural… until you have to do it yourself.

 Breastfeeding is natural, but it does not just come naturally to new moms.
 It takes a lot of learning, a lot of commitment, and a whole lot of practice.
 The best thing about it, it is very fulfilling.
+This breastfeeding guide will give you all the breastfeeding tips and hacks that you really need to know as a new mom in order to breastfeed without stress.

 My experience as a first-time mother was not easy, I had a rough time learning to breastfeed my son.
 I couldn’t get the latch right, I wasn’t producing milk on the first day so the baby was hungry and I had no idea what to do.
 I also did not get so much support from the nurses and I was not in touch with a lactation counselor.